nicomedinap/nicomedinap.github.io/escritos/LoQueUnoNecesita.md

 *mind the gap between the train and the platform*

-Las nubes incoloras vuelven grises los suburbios llenos de ladrillos.
+Las nubes incoloras tornan grises los suburbios llenos de ladrillos.

 *mind the gap between the train and the platform*